 Age: The older you get, the greater the likelihood that you will develop high blood pressure, especially systolic, as your arteries get stiffer.
 This is largely due to arteriosclerosis, or "hardening of the arteries."

-Race: African Americans have high blood pressure more often than whites.
+Race: African-Americans have high blood pressure more often than whites.
 They develop high blood pressure at a younger age and develop more severe complications sooner.

 Family history (heredity): The tendency to have high blood pressure appears to run in families.

-Sex: Generally men have a greater likelihood of developing high blood pressure than women.
+Gender: Generally men have a greater likelihood of developing high blood pressure than women.
 This likelihood varies according to age and among various ethnic groups.

 Factors That Can Be Changed